Matthew Flinders, General chart of Terra Australis or Australia, 1814, nla.obj-232588549

 After Dutch navigators charted the northern, western and southern coasts of Australia during the 17th Century this newly found continent became known as ‘New Holland’.

-It was the English explorer Matthew Flinders who made the suggestion of the name we use today.
+It was the English explorer Matthew Flinders who suggested the name we use today.
 He was the first to circumnavigate the continent in 1803, and used the name ‘Australia’ to describe the continent on a hand drawn map in 1804.
+The National Library holds a reproduction.

 When the map and book describing his journey was finally published in 1814 the name 'Terra Australis' was used instead, although Flinders stated that his preference was still 'Australia'.
 You can view his General chart of Terra Australis or Australia map online.

-The name Australia had appeared in print before, but only broadly applied to the legendary southern land mass.
+The name Australia had appeared in print long before Flinder's suggestion, but only broadly applied to the legendary southern land mass.
 The earliest printing of this name is in an astronomical treatise published in 1545.
 With south at the top of the map a small wind head map names the imagined southern land mass ‘Australia’.

 The State Library of South Australia has an excellent overview of Flinders' naming of Australia on their website Encounter 1802-2002.